 Your riding mower is running sluggish and almost acts like it’s going to shut off.
 This may be due to a fuel restriction in the fuel system or a failed component.
 I have put together a list of items to check that can keep your riding mower from running due to a lack of fuel.

 A riding mower will not get fuel when old fuel has caused clogging and degrading of fuel system components.
-This can cause a plugged fuel filter, clogged fuel lines, dirty carburetor and a failed fuel pump.
+This can cause a plugged fuel filter, clogged fuel lines, a dirty carburetor, and a failed fuel pump.

 This is Why Your Riding Mower is Not Getting Fuel